davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 <br>

-### Side B - Listen on your own
+### Side B - Lab Prep (on your own)

-During the early part of the week, we'll flip the record over and start digging into the week's **lab activity**.
+During the early part of the week, we'll flip the record over and start digging into the week's **lab build**.
 Everyone in the class will receive a **lab swag kit** by mail, full of instrument parts, electronic components, a prototyping board, tools, cables, drum sticks, and everything else you need to be a mad scientist-musician at home.

 The first track on Side B will be instructions for building the week's project, which you'll complete on your own (or with your friends) during the middle of the week.